 Common Questions about Breast Reconstruction Surgery Near Detroit?

 The following question are some of the most frequently asked questions about breast reconstruction.
-Dr. Ellen services Detroit and the surrounding areas of Troy, Rochester Hills, Sterling Heights and Royal oak at her Birmingham, Mi office.
+Dr. Ellen services Detroit and the surrounding areas of Troy, Rochester Hills, Sterling Heights and Royal Oak at her Bloomfield Hills, MI office.
 If you have a specific question, please call the office or send an email using the online contact form and our staff will respond quickly.

 When Is The Right Time For Breast Reconstruction?